Nursing Homes in New Mexico

 Frequently Asked Questions

-How often are nursing homes inspected in New Mexico?
+How are nursing homes regulated in New Mexico?

-Can I access inspection reports for nursing homes in New Mexico?
+What should I look for when visiting a nursing home in New Mexico?

 Sources